Transylvanian mining railway: Current state

 When the scrapping of the last section of the railway had begun in the summer of 2009, a group representing the youth in Hunedoara started protesting against the destruction but they were ignored by the local authorities and the limeworks management and the scrapping was continued until no track was left.
 The group have not given up, and persevered on protesting.
 They have created webpages where this line was promoted on the internet using photographs from when the railway was working.
 They continue insisting on the authorities that this railway if rebuilt will help on the development of tourism near Hunedoara.
-The line could be included in a tourist circle starting from the Corvin's Castle.
-The line could also be rebuilt by EU funds for tourism infrastructure.
+The line could be included in a tourist circle starting from the Corvin Castle.
+The line could also be rebuilt by European Union funds for tourism infrastructure.

 In the summer of 2010 a committee from the culture ministry was sent to inspect what could be saved and classed urgently as a historical monument.
 This status was accorded on 22 July 2010 temporarily for one year for what is left of this railway.
 Under this period the local authorities were compelled to produce the necessary documents for this line to receive the permanent historical monument status.

 On 2 April 2011 a group of around 200 young volunteers decided to clear the vegetation off the trackbed.
-To this volunteering action participated the boy scouts from Ghelari with their leaders, the volunteers from the "Prietenii Mocăniţei" associaţion from Sibiu and some students from a university from Cluj Napoca.
+To this volunteering action participated the boy scouts from Ghelari with their leaders, the volunteers from the "Prietenii Mocăniței" associaţion from Sibiu and some students from a university from Cluj-Napoca.
 They wanted to demonstrate to the local authorities that this line needs to be rebuilt and everyone wants this line to work again.

 In the summer of 2011 the temporary historic monument status had expired since the local authorities failed to produce the necessary documents.

 The local authorities promised that they are going to start the procedure for the reconstruction of the railway, but for now they are only promises.
 The youth of Hunedoara continues to fight for the reconstruction of the railway.
-Today the trackbed, the viaduct's frame over the Zlaşti valley, the original bridge in Govăjdia, the three tunnels, the derelict locoshed and the remains of the bridges can be visited.
+Today the trackbed, the viaduct's frame over the Zlaști valley, the original bridge in Govăjdia, the three tunnels, the derelict locoshed and the remains of the bridges can be visited.

-On 31 May 2013 the Hunedoara county council gave a positive vote for the takeover of the Zlaşti valley viaduct which was owned by a local company and decided to donate-it to the county council so it could be used for the accessing of EU funds for the reconstruction of the railway.
+On 31 May 2013 the Hunedoara county council gave a positive vote for the takeover of the Zlaști valley viaduct which was owned by a local company and decided to donate-it to the county council so it could be used for the accessing of EU funds for the reconstruction of the railway.
 Further negotiations are carried out for the takeover of the trackbed and annexes from another company that owns them.